 Trying to conceive, and not succeeding, can be a very lonely and scary time, and I often felt as though we were living in limbo; we weren’t pregnant, nor were we formally infertile either.
 I didn’t know where I belonged and found it difficult knowing where to turn to find practical advice, alongside compassion and understanding; I was, wrongly, left feeling ashamed and confused.

 When it comes to suspected infertility, it can, unfortunately, feel as though there is a distinct lack of guidance.
 NHS guidelines recommend that if a woman is under 36, couples should try to get pregnant naturally for at least a year before seeking medical advice.
 For many, myself included, that can feel like an incredibly long time to wait and, if any underlying conditions are then discovered, a frustrating waste of time.

-If you think you could be struggling with infertility, some of these topics could be useful for you.
+If you think you could be struggling with infertility, some of these topics could be useful for you:

 - How long does it take to get pregnant?

-- When to seek private fertility testing
+- When should you get a private fertility test?

 - Do your research on infertility